vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

 Boom!
-Now we are getting somwhere!
+Now we are getting somewhere!
 We can zoom in on specific links like that.
-If we would have multiple `Focus` links, we could zoom in on a particular number on the page using brackets `[]`.
+We can target links that match a certain criteria—like its text for example—with a nicer API like `links_with` and `link_with`.
+Also, if we have multiple `Focus` links, we could zoom in on a particular number on the page using brackets `[]`.

 #### **some_scraper.rb**